Best Electronic drum pad review in 2020

 – I/O overview

-- You can load your sounds:
+- You can get your sounds to play:

 - It has a very long lifespan.